Technical Background

 For this purpose, we have developed an integrated and automated implementation of Restic, which is one of the most advanced backup systems available.

 Restic’s architecture is designed for ease of use, high throughput, verification of backups, security, and efficiency of storage.
-It uses chunking and deduplication to reduce file size.
+It uses chunking, deduplication and compression to reduce file size.
 Its ability to connect to the cloud storage of your choice, notably object storage services (which are significantly cheaper), allows you to keep backup storage costs contained.
-Additionally, everything is client-side encrypted and transferred via TLS, so even if the backups were stolen, they would be of no use to anybody without the key.
+Additionally, everything is client-side encrypted and transferred via TLS, so even if the backups were stolen, they would be of no use to anybody without your key.

 Security Considerations for Unattended Backups

-For backups to be reliable, they need to run consistently, at scheduled intervals tuned to the particular requirements of the organization’s data, which are sensitive to:
+For backups to be reliable, they need to run consistently, at scheduled intervals tuned to the particular requirements of your data, which are sensitive to:

 Leaving the recurring tasks to humans, the manual method, is simply not reliable.
 Data is missed, it is backed up infrequently, or the wrong things are prioritized and the security and integrity of the overall system is left to chance.